genesiscommunitysuccess/docs/docs/04_front-end/01_basics/00_prerequisites.md

 <!-- TODO: link to foundation-store example when we have one -->

 ### IDE recommendations
-You can use whichever IDE or editor you are comfortable with; we recommend [Webstorm](https://www.jetbrains.com/webstorm/) or [VS Code](https://code.visualstudio.com/)
+You can use whichever IDE or editor you are comfortable with; we recommend IntelliJ Ultimate / [WebStorm](https://www.jetbrains.com/webstorm/) or [VS Code](https://code.visualstudio.com/).